arclabs561/subsume/README.md

 - Gumbel-Softmax framework and local identifiability solutions
 - Theoretical guarantees (expressiveness, closure properties, idempotency)
 - Training dynamics and optimization considerations

+For practical guidance on using box embeddings effectively, see [`docs/PRACTICAL_GUIDE.md`](docs/PRACTICAL_GUIDE.md), which covers:
+- Understanding and working around the local identifiability problem
+- Temperature scheduling strategies and hyperparameter selection
+- Volume regularization to prevent "cheating" (boxes becoming arbitrarily large)
+- Initialization strategies for successful training
+- Numerical stability considerations and common pitfalls
+- Training diagnostics: what to monitor and when
+- Debugging common training issues

+For recent developments (2023-2025), see [`docs/RECENT_RESEARCH.md`](docs/RECENT_RESEARCH.md), which covers:
+- RegD: Hyperbolic-like expressiveness with Euclidean regions
+- Concept2Box: Joint box+vector embeddings for two-view knowledge graphs
+- TransBox: EL++-closed ontology embeddings
+- Uncertainty quantification in embeddings

+For a conceptual overview of why box embeddings are useful, see [`docs/CONCEPTUAL_OVERVIEW.md`](docs/CONCEPTUAL_OVERVIEW.md), which explains:
+- The fundamental insight: regions vs. points
+- Geometric intuition and volume semantics
+- Comparison to other embedding methods
+- When to use (and not use) box embeddings

 ## Overview